 - Is the patient experiencing any substance use problems?

-We participate with Maryland Medicaid and Medicare and many major insurance companies (including CareFirst, CIGNA, Aetna, United Healthcare, and Kaiser).
+We participate with Maryland Medicaid and Medicare and many major insurance companies (including CareFirst, CIGNA, Aetna, and United Healthcare).
 Because of variations between policies, it is best to contact the patient’s insurer directly to determine whether we are in network for their plan.

 We do accept self-pay patients at Sheppard Pratt as well.